andredelft/flock-learning/README.md

 # Flock-learning

-This repository contains the model that has been written for the research project for my MSc in theoretical physics.
+This repository contains the model that I wrote for the research project for my MSc in theoretical physics.
 The model aims to describe collective motion using Q-learning with orientation-based rewards.

 ![](20200614-102301.gif)